Hidden Gems: 10 Best Secret Views in Paris!

 1 | Du Parc de Belleville

 Completely off the beaten path, somewhere in the 20th arrondissement, is the hilltop district of Belleville and at its centre is Parc de Belleville.
 Perched at 108 meters above the city, it the highest park the city and a hidden gem in Paris.

 The view of the city is simply wonderful from the many vantage points!
 At the summit of the park, an almost thirty-metre tall terrace provides a panoramic view of Paris.

 There are not many places in the city where you are able to see all the main tourist attractions in a linear fashion and point them out as you look right to left.

-So head up the walkway to the top of one of Belleville’s many hills.
+So head up the walkway to the top of one of Belleville’s many hills as the sun comes up.
 You wont be disappointed.

 This neighbourhood is also home to a promising population of artists, so be sure to check out the interesting street art and murals in the area.